bindydijurido/SimpleApiTestExamples/README.md

 # Hello guys!

 This is Sample REST API tests.
-I used Fake Online REST API JSONPlaceholder here - https://jsonplaceholder.typicode.com If you are interested how it works maybe you should check README here: https://github.com/typicode/jsonplaceholder#how-to
+I used Fake Online REST API JSONPlaceholder (https://jsonplaceholder.typicode.com).

+If you are interested how it works maybe you should check README file which can be found here: https://github.com/typicode/jsonplaceholder#how-to

 In this repository I am using several libraries and tools: